pmem/pmemkv/doc/libpmemkv.7.md

 + concurrency - engines provide a varying degree of write scalability in multi-threaded workloads.
 Concurrent engines support non-blocking retrievals and, on average, highly scalable updates.
 For details see the description of individual engines.

-+ keys' ordering - "sorted" engines support querying above/below the given key
++ keys' ordering - "sorted" engines support querying above/below the given key.
+Most sorted engines also support passing a custom comparator object (see **libpmemkv_config**(3)).
+By default, pmemkv stores elements in binary order (comparison is done using a function equivalent to std::string::compare).

 Persistent engines usually use libpmemobj++ and PMDK to access NVDIMMs.
 They can work with files on DAX filesystem (fsdax) or DAX device.